A copywriter figures out what words click with your customers, turning them into loyal brand fanatics

 Use creative copywriting to bring your brand to life.
-Weave in keywords to get in front of more customers (SEO).
+Weave in website keywords to get in front of more customers and boost your SEO visibility.
 Write stuff that educates your people, builds your street cred (industry authority), and creates backlink opportunities (domain authority).
-The right story creates emotional triggers.
-People click your buttons because they feel you’re the best answer to their problems.
+The right story creates emotional triggers: people click your buttons because they feel you’re the best answer to their problems.

 Kill that opening shot.
 Leave a lasting impression.

-Solve customer problems.
-And tell Google about it.
+Solve customer problems & tell Google about it.

-Show your customers that your thing is exactly what they need to do their thing.
+Show your customers that your thing is what they need to do their thing.
 Ka-ching.

 “I had a great time working with Andi.
 Her language skills are one of a kind, fun, friendly, and inviting.
 She does amazing work!
 A job well done (on both sites).”